 3XMag is compatible with almost all of the reflex sights made by Aimpoint.
 That includes Aimpoint Pro as well.
 As the name indicates, it’s a 3x fixed magnification magnifier for red dot sights.

 The housing of the magnifier is made out of anodized aluminum.
 It has a matte black coating around it.
 There is a rubber armor wrapped around the magnifier as well.
 It protects the magnifier from scratches and shocks.
-It also adds a bit of natural grip to the magnifier while holding it with hands.
+It also adds a bit of natural grip to the magnifier while holding it with your hands.

-Does it come with mount?
+Does it come with a mount?

 No, it doesn’t come with any mounts.
 You will need to buy the mount separately from Aimpoint.